rameshbalan/ARChES/readme.md

 ### (Expected) Releases.

-Current release is highlighted in bold font.
+Current release is highlighted in bold font below and also is tagged in github.
 - **&alpha;**
 	- Modular workflow
 	- Test on sample dataset